 The following considerations are important for data processing:

-- All steps of anonymisation and encoding should be properly documented, For e.g.
+- all steps of encoding and anonymisation should be properly documented.
+E.g. consider recording:

-- All relationships between data fields should be made explicit (e.g. if a dataset contains “medication” and “disease”, is that medication actually used to treat the disease?
+- all relationships between data fields (e.g. if a dataset contains “medication” and “disease”, is that medication actually used to treat the disease?
 Or is it a medication that the patient is using for other reasons?).